beaufortfrancois/kyle.machul.is/_posts/2011-04-20-xio-novints-gaming-exoskeleton.markdown

 [check out this rather exhaustive article I wrote on it a couple of years ago][8]), recently announced a merger with another company.

-The other company in the deal, Forcetek Enterprises, doesn't even seem to exist outside of the PR about this merger.
+The other company in the deal, Forcetek Enterprises, doesn't even seem to exist outside of the PR about this merger (*UPDATE:*
+[Ok, I actually found their old website finally.][9]
+Apparently this was shown at E3?).
 Successful stealth mode.

 What came out of the merger...